chudasama-bijal/QGIS-Plugin-Weights-of-Evidence-Model/Demonstration Videos.md

 The following are the links to the video demonstrations:

+- 2.3 Set up of WofE Plugin in QGIS and related installations: https://youtu.be/qqlYtdDS3W0

 - 2.4 Geoprocessing to create evidence layers:      https://youtu.be/7isyzVK6jLk

 - 2.7 WOFE in QGIS with Case study:                           https://youtu.be/lTA4GC4CQz4